 Studies show that good oral health helps maintain full body wellness.
 Regular checkups with your dentist can prevent decay and detect disease before it spreads.
 With the implementation of the Affordable Care Act (ACA), the Federal government formally recognizes the importance of dental care – at least for children.

 Congress has established children’s dental coverage as one of 10 Essential Health Benefits (EHB) mandated by the ACA.
-Under these new guidelines, health plans must offer a pediatric dental component in order to be ACA-certified.
+Under these new guidelines, health plans must offer a pediatric dental component to be ACA-certified.
 According to the American Dental Association, approximately 8.7 million children are expected to gain some form of dental benefits under the plan.

 So why is dental care particularly important for children?